 Home pregnancy tests work by detecting hCG in the urine.
 If your urine has hCG in it, this means you're pregnant.
 However, since you don't start secreting hCG until at least six (and as many as twelve) days after conception, you could be pregnant for up to two weeks and still have a negative pregnancy test.
 Consequently, it's a good idea to wait until you are at least two weeks post ovulation before you take a home pregnancy test.
 Since hCG levels vary from person to person and home pregnancy tests are not always sensitive to small amounts of hCG, some experts suggest waiting until you've missed your first period before taking a test.

 Caution Can't Hurt

 Even if you are early in your pregnancy, even too early to have signs of pregnancy or a positive pregnancy test, it's important to observe precautions for your potential baby.
-Avoid alcohol, most over the counter drugs and make sure you eat well and drink enough water.
-If it turns out later that you are indeed pregnant, you will have helped your baby get a great start.
+Avoid alcohol, most over-the-counter drugs and make sure you eat well and drink plenty of water.
+If it turns out later that you are indeed pregnant, you will have helped give your baby a great start.